SakuraMochiii/addAPN/README.md

 ## Overview

 Please note:
-Insert the SIM card first
+Insert the SIM card first.
 The MCC, MNC should be the same as SIM card inserted

 Permissions:
-The application declares the following permissions in the manifest： com.wizarpos.permission.WRITE_APN_SETTINGS
+The application declares the following permissions in the manifest: com.wizarpos.permission.WRITE_APN_SETTINGS

 ## Features